 My mom was a young mother during the 1960s.
 In many ways, she was a woman before her time.
 Her Kitchen Parade columns are now yellow and tattered.
-But a frequent topic, teenage nutrition, would fit the agenda of any 2005 food magazine.
+But a frequent topic, teenage nutrition, would fit the agenda of any contemporary food magazine.

-No wonder: each one was topped with a hefty pat of butter!
+No wonder!
+Each one was topped with a hefty pat of butter!

 My own vegetable style is purist: savor vegetables for their own subtle flavors without adornment or distraction from butter or sugar.